awsdocs/amazon-dynamodb-developer-guide/doc_source/AutoScaling.md

 **Note**
 If you use the AWS Management Console to create a table or a global secondary index, DynamoDB auto scaling is enabled by default\.
 You can modify your auto scaling settings at any time\.
 For more information, see [Using the AWS Management Console with DynamoDB Auto Scaling](AutoScaling.Console.md)\.
+When you delete a table or global table replica, any associated scalable targets, scaling polices or CloudWatch alarms are not automatically deleted with it\.

 With Application Auto Scaling, you create a *scaling policy* for a table or a global secondary index\.
 The scaling policy specifies whether you want to scale read capacity or write capacity \(or both\), and the minimum and maximum provisioned capacity unit settings for the table or index\.